 202.100.20.50/27 | 27 | Fourth | 25 – 32 | 32 – 27 = 5 |

-Use the result of subtraction in following formula to get the octet value
+Use the following formula to calculate the interesting octet's value.

 20.10.30.0/8 | 8 | 0 | 20 = 1 | 256 – 1 = 255 |